Mohidali2005/10-pearls-project/README.md

 OpenWeather returns its own air quality index as a number from 1 to 5.
-That is far too coarse to forecast against, so I compute the US EPA AQI from the raw pollutant concentrations instead, which is the 0 to 500 scale that aqicn.org and most real dashboards show.
+That is far too coarse to forecast against, so I compute the US EPA AQI from the raw pollutant concentrations instead, which is the 0 to 500 scale that aqicn.org shows.

 Getting there takes a few steps.
 The gas pollutants come back in micrograms per cubic metre and the EPA table expects parts per billion or parts per million, so ozone, carbon